 The return of the American fleet to the Mississippi and Ohio rivers is a boost to the region’s hospitality industry.

 The Company commenced a phased restart in March 2021 under SafeCruise protocols and became the only fully vaccinated USA river cruise line for both passengers and crew members effective July 1.
 The line's 100% vaccination policy allows guests the freedom to sail with confidence in accordance with the most current CDC guidelines.
-All passengers must show proof of Coronavirus/COVID vaccination with their vaccination card before pre-cruise hotel check-in.
+All passengers must show proof of COVID vaccination with their vaccination card before pre-cruise hotel check-in.